kiwix/kiwix-js-pwa/README.md

   + <img src="images/nwjs-color.svg" width="20" /> NWJS >= 0.23.0 (Windows 7/8/10/11): [GitHub release](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html)
   + NWJS 0.14.7 (Windows XP/Vista only): [GitHub release](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html)

-`*` There is a bug with **Firefox on Android** whereby the browser attempts to read the entire ZIM archive into memory or internal storage, which fails with archives >1GB approximately.
+`*` With **Firefox on Android**, the app is only useable with files stored in the Origin Private File System.
+There is a Firefox bug whereby the browser attempts to read the entire ZIM archive into memory if opening it from the user-visible file system.

 ### Deprecated